-The total energy consumption has slightly increased by 7.8% from approximately 141,717 kWh in 2021 to approximately 152,791 kWh in 2022.
+The total energy consumption has decreased by 25.5% from approximately 152,791 kWh in 2022 to approximately 113,818 kWh in 2023.

-To ensure the reduction of energy consumption, the Group decided to set a target of reducing the total energy consumption intensity by 2025, using the Reporting Period as the baseline.
+To ensure the reduction of energy consumption, the Group has set a target of reducing the total energy consumption intensity by 2025, using the Reporting Period as the baseline.

-- A2.
-Use of Resources (continued) - Energy Consumption (continued)
+A2.
+Use of Resources (continued)

+Energy Consumption (continued)

-On top of the diesel and petrol saving measures disclosed in the aspect A1, the Group has also conducted the following measures to improve the energy efficiency performance, which include but not limited to:
+On top of the diesel and petrol saving measures disclosed in aspect A1, the Group has also conducted the following measures to improve the energy efficiency performance, which include but not limited to:

-- Encourage the employees to turn off idle equipment, computers and lighting, when not in use or after work hours; - Monitor the energy usage on a monthly basis, along with investigating of significant variance; - Utilise natural light whenever possible; - Adopt power-saving features for office equipment and computers; and - Support the Energy Saving Charter in 2018 imposed by the Environment Bureau and the Electrical and Mechanical Services Department of The Government of Hong Kong Special Administrative Region, including taking the following measures: - Maintain an average indoor temperature between 24-26°C during the summer period; - Switch off electrical appliances when not in use; and - Procure energy-efficient appliances only upon replacement of old appliances or due to new business needs.
+- Encourage the employees to turn off idle equipment, computers and lighting, when not in use or after work hours; - Monitor the energy usage on a monthly basis, along with investigating significant variance; - Utilise natural light whenever possible; - Adopt power-saving features for office equipment and computers; and - Support the Energy Saving Charter in 2018 imposed by the Environment Bureau and the Electrical and Mechanical Services Department of The Government of Hong Kong Special Administrative Region, including taking the following measures: - Maintain an average indoor temperature between 24-26°C during the summer period; - Switch off electrical appliances when not in use; and - Procure energy-efficient appliances only upon replacement of old appliances or due to new business needs.